lromeraj/lua-zephyr-module/README.md

 If you have a physical board try to build the source for it, but I can't warranty you a success during the build process, it is a very premature repository, so things can wrong easily.

-In case you don't have a physical board you'll have set a qemu board as target, the recommended Qemu board is `qemu_cortex_a9` which has plenty of hardware resources by default (many more than necessary).
+In case you don't have a physical board, you'll have to set a Qemu board as target, the recommended Qemu board is `qemu_cortex_a9` which has plenty of hardware resources by default (many more than necessary).
 So the command should be:
 ``` bash
 west build -b qemu_cortex_a9
 ```

 This should build all the sources and generate the final binary firmware.
 You can use some extra variables in order to modify slightly the building process:
-- `DEBUG=<yes/no>`: applies an extra configuration.
+- `DEBUG=<yes/no>`: use this flag to debug the application.
 - `QEMU_TTY_PATH=<path>`: sets the TTY path for Qemu, this option is useful while using virtual serial ports.

 For example to build with debugging enabled, simply use: